Barrie line

-Barrie is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
+Barrie is one of the seven commuter lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
 It extends from Union Station in Toronto in a generally northward direction to Barrie, and includes ten stations along its 101.4 km route.
 From 1982 to 1990 and again from 1993 to 2007, it was known as the Bradford line, named after its former terminus at Bradford GO Station until the opening of Barrie South GO Station.

 The Barrie line runs on the former Northern Railway of Canada route.
 This is the oldest operating railway line in Ontario, with passenger service beginning in 1853.

 History

 In 1852, construction began on the Ontario, Simcoe and Huron Railway, which would run from Toronto to Collingwood.
 The line opened on May 16, 1853, when passenger train service began operating between Toronto and Aurora (then Machell's Corners).
 On October 11, 1853, service was extended to Allandale, then opposite Barrie on the south shore of Kempenfelt Bay.

 In 1888, the Grand Trunk Railway took over operation of the line.
 In 1923, the bankrupt Grand Trunk Railway was merged into the Canadian National Railway (CNR) network.